 Keywords: Bayesian Optimization

-TL;DR: We propose a method for multi-objective Bayesian optimization over high-dimensional search spaces and demonstrate state-of-the-art performance on very challenging problems.
+TL;DR: We propose a theoretically-grounded method for Bayesian optimization over discrete and mixed search spaces and demonstrate state-of-the-art performance on a variety of real-world tasks.